tests-always-included/wick/doc/contexts-that-disable-exit-on-error.md

 	while false; true; do
 		echo "TEST"
-		# To prevent an infinit loop
+		# To prevent an infinite loop
 		exit 0
 	done